 However, there are still ways you can treat yourself.

 Buy from small businesses that guarantee sustainability or that practice upcycling.
 A quick google search will give you sources for clothing, jewelry, and all kinds of products that are made in an environmentally friendly way.
 So, use the system to your advantage.
 Once you start looking for those specifications online and on social media, like I said in the very beginning, the featured ads and promotions on your accounts will change and cater to this as well.
 If everyone starts consuming this way, corporations will have no other choice then to follow the money and convert as well.
 This evolution will benefit all.
 Converting to sustainable methods ensure sustainable jobs.
 Sustainable jobs guarantee longevity, after all.
 Something that cannot be said for those who have jobs in today’s destructive markets.

 Force a Change!

 Consumers need to take control again and dictate what is being produced and how.
 It is time for consumers to stop giving companies the attention they don’t deserve.
 If corporations won’t make the proper changes then we, as consumers, need to force them to change the narrative.
-We need to make it more profitable for corporations to change their ways.
-This is the only way we can ensure a healthy future.
-End America’s toxic capitalist mentality once and for all.
+In order to ensure a healthy future we need to make it more profitable for corporations to change their ways.
+With the result that we can end America’s toxic capitalist mentality once and for all.
 Promote a lifestyle where buying products makes you feel good about yourself while also feeling good about doing your part to help out our earth.